martypowell/javascript-reference/code-conventions.md

 ## Coding Conventions

-Additions to the [Airbnb Style Guide ](https://github.com/airbnb/javascript).
+In general use the [Airbnb Style Guide ](https://github.com/airbnb/javascript).
+This page supplements that style guide.

 The goal of this document is to improve the quality of our code by making it more readable and more maintainable.

 ### Using Keyboard Events